Summary

 - 10% buffer for project management

-- 12 months development time for a solid implementation
+- 12 months of development for a solid implementation

-- Freelancer mix lowers the hourly rate to 85 EUR
+- A freelancer mix brings the hourly rate down to 85 EUR

-- 14 months development time under optimal conditions
+- 14 months of development under ideal conditions

 Risk Assessment of Costs